aridjayarecipes/cutesrecipes.web.app/content/post/1755-how-to-prepare-award-winning-blueberry-gastrique.md

 recipeinstructions:
 - "Combine all ingredients into a non-reactive pan."
 - "Simmer on medium, STIRRING FREQUENTLY, for 15-20 minutes until syrupy and the kick from the vinegar has dissipated."
-- "You're all done!
-You can strain if you're looking for a smooth, gel-like consistency.
+- "You&#39;re all done!
+You can strain if you&#39;re looking for a smooth, gel-like consistency.
 The candied blueberries go insanely well with a soft crumbly cheese."
 categories:
 - Recipe
 tags: